 1.15 Power of Attorney.
 You may designate in writing one or more individuals to act as your power of attorney with respect to your Inherited Roth IRA.
 He or she will have the full authority to make contributions, take distributions and take other actions with respect to your Inherited Roth IRA on your behalf.
 There is one exception.
 He or she will not have the authority to name himself or herself as a beneficiary unless the power of attorney expressly grants this authority.
 You agree that this power of attorney continues in full force and effect even if you become incapacitated or unable to conduct your own affairs.
 You agree to assume all liability and responsibility for the acts of your power of attorney or for his or her failure to act.

 We shall have no liability for any loss of any kind incurred as a result of actions taken by your power of attorney.
 We shall have no duty or obligation to question any direction or instruction given by your power of attorney, including taking a distribution closing your Inherited Roth IRA.
 This written power of attorney shall be furnished to us while you are alive.
 We must find it acceptable.
 We may rely on your power of attorney designation until we have been notified in writing that you have either revoked or changed such power of attorney.
 If we have a valid tax or business reason, we may decline to follow a direction or instruction as given by your power of attorney.
 The power of attorney designation is revoked by your death.
 The power of attorney no longer has any power to act with respect to your Inherited Roth IRA once you die.
 You agree to inform your power of attorney that he or she has the duty to inform us in writing of your death, if he or she has knowledge of your death.
 We are not liable for the acts of your power of attorney after your death unless we have received written notification of your death.

 1.16 Required Information to Open this Inherited Roth IRA.
 When opening an Inherited Roth IRA or any other banking account, you are required to provide your name, address of residence, date of birth, and your social security number or other tax identification number.
 We may ask for additional information to allow us to verify your identity.
-These all of the individual's Roth IRAs are aggregated and added to the undistributed total of regular/annual contributions for prior years.
-Note that there are two exceptions.
+These requirements are designed to allow a financial institution to participate in the public policy goal of allowing the government to effectively fight the funding of terrorism and money laundering activities.